 If I was to perceive the bingeing episodes as the issue, I would be locking all the food in cabinets every night – and perhaps even be sleeping early every day so I wouldn’t run the risk of bingeing at night.
 However, this would not solve anything because firstly, I could not lock away all the food in my household – there was too much food.
 And it was not like I could do that without affecting others – I lived (and still live) with my parents and brother.
 Secondly, logic would be thrown out of the window during my frenzy EE moments.
 If I were to lock the food in cabinets (which I never did because it was pointless like I said previously), I could easily unlock them.
 Even if I managed to to control myself and not unlock the cabinets, I could easily walk to a 24-hour store and buy food, usually the worse kinds, to eat.

 Clearly, the bingeing episodes were not the issue as much as they were only a reflection of an underlying issue.

-In My Journey with Emotional Eating, Part 1: Food as a Symbol of Love, I shared that a big part of my emotional eating was the result of seeing food as a symbol of love.
+In How I Overcame Emotional Eating, Part 1: Food as a Symbol of Love, I shared that a big part of my emotional eating was the result of seeing food as a symbol of love.
 Hence, whenever I binge ate in the past, it was because I lacked love (self-love).
 It was not specifically the point when I binge ate that this happened though – It was the compounded effect of forcing myself to do things, depriving myself, being harsh on myself, and neglecting my needs throughout the day(s) that eventually led me to “slip” and binge eat at night.